-What is Lead Generation
+What is Lead Generation?

 Lead generation is the process of identifying and connecting with potential customers for your products or services.
 It involves raising awareness of your company to potential customers and prompting them to connect with your company through digital or in-person channels.

-In practice, this might mean offering a prospect a fact sheet or pricing list in exchange for their business name and e-mail. it might mean promoting a webinar that they have to register to attend.
-It might mean them following your company on LinkedIn.
+In practice, this means offering information a prospect might find helpful such as a fact sheet or pricing list, in exchange for their business name and e-mail.
+It could include promoting a webinar that they must register for.
+It might evolve into them following your company on LinkedIn or signing up for your company newsletter.
 These offers are designed with the intent of providing valuable information that you expect your target audience would be interested in.

-The Value of B2B Lead Generation
+The value of B2B lead generation

-Though this approach may seem different to your past strategies, it opens up opportunities to reach more businesses that are interested in your brand and have been helped by the information you provide, so much so that they are open to connecting with your company.
+- The opportunity to collect data on your prospects for ongoing marketing, sales and support.
+Though this approach may seem different to your past strategies, it opens opportunities to reach more businesses that are interested in your brand or have been helped by the information you provide.
+So much so, that they are open to connecting with your company.

-What it takes to do lead generation well
+What it takes to master lead generation